-He knows that a lot of people do consider coronavirus a serious illness but he says it is a nasty, dangerous virus.
+He knew that a lot of people do consider coronavirus a serious illness but he says it is a nasty, dangerous virus.

 “Yes, it kills, and that’s a known fact and people are not taking it serious enough, and I’m one of them.
 Looking back, knowing what I know now, I would have had two shots, and maybe even headed for the third one.
 I’d be advocating people to do this because I wouldn’t wish this on anybody.”

-From his hospital bed, he’s taking it day by day, hoping that he’ll never feel like he is suffocating ever again.
+From his hospital bed, he was taking it day by day, hoping that he’ll never feel like he was suffocating ever again.

 “I want to get out of here today or tomorrow but I don’t see that happening,” he said.

 “That’s the thing.
 If you listen to what doctors say and what the experts say — get the shots, do the masks, washing your hands, sanitizing — we can’t do enough to slow this down.

 “The more everyone does that, the sooner and faster we can slow this down.
 Or at least slow it up.”